ravinderdeol/basic-factory/README.md

-# basic-factory
+# Basic Factory
-🏭 Basic 'Factory' Contract
+A basic smart contract in Solidity.
+The factory contract allows a contract to deploy another.